syogandev/use-immer-observable/README.md

 Both use-immer and use-immer-observable enable immutable updates using Immer, but they differ slightly in how you write updates.

+> **Note:** use-immer-observable allows you to write more intuitive, mutable-style code, but uses JavaScript Proxy internally, which introduces some runtime overhead compared to use-immer.

 ### use-immer

 You update state using a function passed to update():